saezlab/liana/README.md

 ### Ligand-receptor resources

-The following intercellular signalling (ligand-receptor interaction) resources are accessible by this package:
+The following CCC resources are accessible via this pipeline:

 - CellChatDB
 - CellPhoneDB